Vase with lid: Creation

 In 1925, Crevel was awarded the commission to decorate the ceramics pavilion of the International Exposition of Modern Industrial and Decorative Arts in Paris.
 In addition to creating decorative wallpaper and panels, Cervel painted and designed six vases to be produced by acclaimed French porcelain manufacturers.
 The painting style on this series of Art Deco vases combines the landscape and figurative genres.

-Description and interpretation

-The vase is of glazed porcelain and painted in a Fauvist style.